 I stood outside a tent late one night listening to Deadmau5 while peeping a buku thin dude with brown teeth and a cardboard sign slung ’round his neck.
 Scrawled in marker was “FREE LIGHT SHOWS — WOMEN ONLY.”
 Dude gave a cute girl, his audience of one, a pair of cereal box 3D glasses.
 He played with colorful, blinking balls, just inches from her face.
 She stared transfixed for over ten minutes.
 Throughout it all she kept herself turned from the man on stage in a giant mouse head.
 The rodent had enough lights to penetrate deep space but she preferred watching colors reflect against this dude’s rotting teeth.

 Drugs are everywhere at Bonnaroo.
 Some people like that girl you could tell were gone, most you didn’t know if they’re just having a good time or completely spun.
 I imagine that when the howls of “Bonnaroo!” began, some imagined themselves to be part of an actual wolf pack, perhaps riding atop a fried egg through space.

 People, both sober and gone, tramp through the night in a confused state.
 Canadians modify the maple on their flag into a pot leaf.
-People fly these to mark their camping spots so you can get fucked but still find your way home or land in a welcoming camp until you get better.
-No need for ruby slippers when your Mecca is everywhere around you.
+People fly these to mark their camping spots so you can get fucked but still find your way home or land in a welcoming camp until you’re better.
+No need for ruby slippers when your bed is the world.

 I never went more than a few minutes without seeing someone pass around a joint or catch sight of smoke wafting deeper in the crowd.
 Sometimes I’d jump up to catch a breath of cool, clean air.
 A man approached us in the dark and said he had coke and speed for sale.
 I’m sure his commissions were high that weekend.
 If my friend Tmack was out there he’d be that dude’s competition, selling Mydol under the name of ecstasy.